spectrocloud/librarium/content/docs/01-introduction/05-palette-modes.md

     - Optimized for the developer experience
     - You’re a builder that is not part of an organization and needs quick access to a Kubernetes cluster
     - Expose a PaaS-like experience to organizational members by leveraging Palette-managed Kubernetes clusters
-    - Deploy applications without worrying about k8s infrastructure
+    - Deploy applications without worrying about Kubernetes infrastructure
     - Scope of concerns limited to app profiles

 <br />